Sz-Daniel/Tarkony/README.md

 - Prepare useSingleItemPricesQuery(itemId: string) for use in ItemSingle.
 - Extend ItemList searching with RegExp support.

+- Extend CategoryMenu with categ selected ini prop ->'items' or 'weapon-mod'

 ### Next:

+#### Item:

+- Order by Price?
+Filter by Trader - Click and select-opinion?- SAME AS MOD
+- ItemBaseList length === 0 NullOverlay

+#### Mod:

+- Caliber sort manually
+- Keressen és listázzon ki mindent ?
+Order By ?
+- Listázzon kategórián belül kategóriákat ki - Rekurzív ?

+#### Worth:

-- Redesign of Combination with value comparison — requires implementation of bestPrices data fetching.
+- Redesign of Combination with value comparison — requires implementation of bestPrices data fetching. – In CountedItem, should we call the fetch? — and after fetching, select the best deal? – In Combination, should we collect the aggregated price as a prop and pass its setter? – CountedItem could get a wrapper component for the case when it’s not invoked from itemList, so that we can still pass the necessary deals as a parameter.
-  Counteditemben meghívva a fetch ? - lekérés után kiválasztjuk a best deal-t ?
-Combinationben gyűjtő ár props ként a setterje?

-### Misc

 ### Major